blueavenue/forknote-pool/README.md

  Add your wallet-address to Cryptonote-Miner folder wallet.address.txt Edit the config.ini in Cryptonote-Miner folder to your Pool Address and Port Start Cryptonote Miner again

+ You can also use CPU-Miner Multi from user tpruvot.

+ Command to mine in pool (Linux with Properteum Pool Settings): ./cpuminer -o "stratum+tcp//:62.75.139.132:3333" -u yourwalletaddress -p x -a cryptonight -D
+ The same with cpuminer.exe for Windows.
 ```

 Better use forever instead of screen!